-The South African Chefs Association (SACA) is a non-profit industry organisation that has been representing chefs, cooks and caterers at all levels for close to 40 years.
+The South African Chefs Association (SA Chefs) is a non-profit industry organisation that has been representing chefs, cooks and caterers at all levels for over 40 years.

 Its core purpose is to set and maintain the highest level of culinary excellence, food standards and professionalism throughout